bulian-ai/Tabular_Synthesizers/README.md

 **Videha AI Use Cases**
 ---
-Videha AI leverages the power of generative models called GANs to learn signals and cross dependencies in the data.
+Videha AI leverages the power of generative models called GANs (Generative Adversarial Networks) to learn signals and cross dependencies in the data.

-Once learned, these generator models can perpetually generate high-fidelity, differentially-private synthetic data in less than 5 lines of code
+Once trained, these GAN models can perpetually generate high-fidelity, differentially-private synthetic data in less than 5 lines of code.

 ![](https://i.imgur.com/bXaJXZl.png "Videha AI Use Cases")